-Nevada law expressly prohibits a mistake of age defense in prosecutions for child sex trafficking but not CSEC.
+Nevada law expressly prohibits a mistake of age defense in prosecutions for child sex trafficking.
 Pursuant to Nev.
 Rev. Stat.
 Ann. § 201.300(5) (Pandering and sex trafficking: definitions; penalties; exception), "In a prosecution for sex trafficking a child pursuant to subsection 2 [involving child sex trafficking], it is not a defense that the defendant did not have knowledge of the victim's age, nor is reasonable mistake of age a valid defense to a prosecution conducted pursuant to subsection 2."

-- 1.4.1 Recommendation: Prohibit a mistake of age defense in CSEC cases. - Policy Goal 1.5 Use of a law enforcement decoy is not an available defense in child sex trafficking cases.
+Policy Goal 1.5 Use of a law enforcement decoy is not an available defense in child sex trafficking cases.

 Although the trafficking law does not expressly prohibit an offender from raising a defense based on the use of a law enforcement decoy posing as a minor, Nevada's criminal attempt statute, Nev.
 Rev. Stat.
-Ann. § 193.330 (Punishment for attempts), could provide prosecutors with an alternative avenue to prosecute those cases.
+Ann. § 193.153 (Punishment for attempts), could provide prosecutors with an alternative avenue to prosecute those cases.
 Nev.
 Rev. Stat.
-Ann. § 193.330 states, "An act done with the intent to commit a crime, and tending but failing to accomplish it, is an attempt to commit that crime."
+Ann. § 193.153(1) states, in part, "An act done with the intent to commit a crime, and tending but failing to accomplish it, is an attempt to commit that crime."
 Accordingly, an offender could be found guilty of attempting to commit a child sex trafficking offense if the offender intended commit a trafficking offense but was prevented from accomplishing the offense since the intended victim was a law enforcement decoy rather than an actual minor.